A person running along a sandy beach with the ocean in the background.

 5. End with a Strong CTA – What’s next?
 Whether it’s visiting a website or scheduling a call, make the next step clear.

-A 60-second brand overview might seem like a small thing, but in the industry of modern marketing, it’s huge.
+A 60-second brand overview might seem like a small thing, but in the world of modern marketing, it’s huge.
 When done right, it’s your brand’s elevator pitch, first impression, and viral moment all in one.

 Now, if only picking a thumbnail was this easy.